Escape Room The Game

 - It’s the game timer.
 The clock starts at 60 minutes and doesn’t stop until time runs out or the team is able to figure out the final combination to win.

 - It contains several ciphers.
-Some content in the adventures needs to be converted using one or more of the ciphers molded into the sides of the Chono Decoder.
+Some content in the Adventures needs to be converted using one or more of the ciphers molded into the sides of the Chrono Decoder.
 Don’t worry though, text or an “ER” logo in the game notes when this is necessary.

 Phew, that sounds pretty tricky, doesn’t it?
 Yes, it is!
 But don’t worry, as with any escape room game, there are clues available along the way.
 In Escape Room The Game, clues are provided as encoded cards that can be decoded using the Hint Card Decoder.
 Each clue becomes available at a specific time noted on the card and the Chrono Decoder will also provide a beep-beep sound to indicate when a clue is allowed.
 No cheating is allowed, so be sure to make sure that you are looking at the proper clue card for the part of the adventure currently being played and that the clue isn’t being investigated before the allowed time.